sa2c/python-oop-novice/_episodes/01-introduction.md

 Every object is created with a single class, and this can't be changed.

-Any object can have functions associated with it, which can be called with a dot syntax, like:
+Any object can have functions associated with it, which can be called by using a dot after the variable name, for example:
 ~~~
 numbers.mean()
 ~~~
 {: .language-python}

-The functions which are associated with an object are determined by the class of the object.
-When a class provides a function to an object we call this function a _method_ of that class.
+The functions which are associated with an object are provided by the class of the object.
+When a class provides a function to an object we call that function a _method_ of that class.

-For example, the `numbers` object has a `mean` _method_ provided by the `numpy.ndarray` class.
+We say that the `numpy.ndarray` class provides the `mean` _method_.
+Since `numbers` belongs to the class `numpy.ndarray`, we can use the `mean` method on the object referred to by `numbers`, by calling `numbers.mean()`.
 This allows objects of a `numpy.ndarray` to provide functionality specific to objects of class `numpy.ndarray`.

 Immutable objects can have methods too:
 ~~~